honeydew-health/API-docs/source/includes/_rate_limiting.md

-# Rate Limiting (Coming soon)
+# Rate Limiting

+<span class="label label-info">Coming soon</span>

-To ensure our platform remains stable and available to everyone, the Engage API will be rate- limited.
+To ensure our platform remains stable and available to everyone, the Engage API will be soon be rate-limited.
 We ask developers to use industry standard techniques for limiting calls, caching results and re- trying requests responsibly.
 Calls to our API will be managed by request-based limits, allowing up to 40 requests per minute using a leaky bucket algorithm.
 You’ll be able to see the current rate using the rate limit header, for example: